Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Conclusion

 \section{Conclusion}

-In this paper, a novel method based on data science and artificial intelligence, namely ensemble of neural networks, is proposed for uncertainty estimation of nuclear detector signals.
-The network architecture is specially designed to produce predictive mean and predictive variance of physics-related features with the help of a dedicated loss function.
-Both simulations and experiments prove that the method gives not only satisfactory predictions of features, but also justified uncertainty of predictions.
+In this paper, a novel method based on data science and artificial intelligence, namely ensemble of neural networks, is proposed for the uncertainty estimation of nuclear detector signals.
+The network architecture is specially designed to produce the predictive mean and predictive variance of physics-related features with the help of a dedicated loss function.
+Specifically, the proposed method is an extension to \cite{DBLP:conf/nips/Lakshminarayanan17} and \cite{DBLP:conf/nips/KendallG17} in the nuclear detector area.
+Both simulations and experiments prove that the method provides satisfactory predictions of the signal features, as well as a justifiable uncertainty of those predictions.
 The application of the method is multi-faceted and far-reaching.
-We hope this work will benefit the community for conceptualization and design of future detector systems in physical experiments.
+We hope this work will benefit the community for the conceptualization and design of future detector systems in physical experiments.

 \acknowledgments

 This research is supported by the National Key Research and Development Program of China (under project no. 2020YFE0202001).
 This research is also supported by China Postdoctoral Science Foundation (under grant no. 2021M690088).